nasa/openmct/e2e/README.md

 We will be adjusting the parallelization of the Per-Commit tests to keep below the 5 minute total runtime threshold.

 In addition to the Parallelization of Test Runners (Sharding), we're also running two concurrent threads on every Shard.
-This is the functional limit of what CircelCI Agents can support from a memory and CPU resource constraint.
+This is the functional limit of what CircleCI Agents can support from a memory and CPU resource constraint.

 So for every commit, Playwright is effectively running 4 x 2 concurrent browsercontexts to keep the overall runtime to a miminum.